 •I like to keep a 4-pack of 8-ounce chicken broth boxes in my pantry, as they are ideal when recipe calls for a small amount of broth.
 You could also dissolve a soup base like Better Than Bouillon in warm water.

-•My husband suggested wrapping a piece of bacon around the sausage balls before baking (or frying or grilling).
+•My husband suggested wrapping a piece of bacon around the stuffing balls before baking (or frying or grilling).
 I think this would taste delicious, but I haven’t tried in order to determine the proper time and temperature to ensure crisp bacon and a properly cooked interior.
 If anyone is inclined to try, please report back!
 (Also note that you’d likely need to secure the bacon with a toothpick.)